legendu-net/blog/misc/content/2013/03/ai-loss-function/ai-loss-function.markdown

 ## Tips and Traps

-1. Loss is non-negative.
+1. A Loss function is always non-negative.
-    If you get a negative loss during your training, there must be something wrong with your code.
+    If you get a negative loss when training a model, there must be something wrong with the code.
     For example,
-    maybe you choosed a loss function incorrectly.
+    maybe you chosed a loss function incorrectly.

 ## Loss Functions